Roger Cook (journalist)

-Roger Lou Belvedere Cook (born 6 April 1943) is a New Zealand-born British investigative journalist and television broadcaster.
-In 1997, he won a British Academy of Film & Television Arts (BAFTA) special award "for 25 years of outstanding quality investigative reporting", for his show The Cook Report.
+Roger Cook (born 6 April 1943) is a New Zealand-born British investigative journalist and television broadcaster.
+In 1997, he won a British Academy of Film & Television Arts special award "for 25 years of outstanding quality investigative reporting", for his show The Cook Report.

 Early life

 Cook's parents were New Zealanders, but he was brought up in Australia, and began his career with the Australian Broadcasting Corporation as a reporter and newsreader on both radio and television.

-In 1968, Cook moved to the United Kingdom where he joined BBC Radio 4's The World At One programme and subsequently worked on several other BBC radio and television programmes, including PM, Nationwide, and Newsnight.
+In 1968, Cook moved to the United Kingdom where he joined BBC Radio 4's The World at One programme and subsequently worked on several other BBC radio and television programmes, including PM, Nationwide, and Newsnight.